This bears repeating.

 (a) No pedestrian shall suddenly leave a sidewalk or safety island and walk or run into the path of a vehicle which is so close that it is impossible for the driver to yield the right of way.

-On the other hand, in case we don’t consider the bike box to be a crosswalk, the regulations state
+In case we don’t consider the bike box to be a crosswalk, the regulations state

 9.09 (5)